Send logo to pavlo.ardanov(et)gmail.com.

 Is available for purchase in the University restaurants.

 Please, send your short abstracts and short report by January 15th 2020 to pavlo.ardanov(et)gmail.com for free publication in online peer-reviewed conference proceedings.
 We accept publications from both academic researchers (including students) and farmers that follow Responsible Conduct of Research of US Office of Research Integrity and our formatting requirements.
-Publication topics should be linked to crop polycultures (design, ecosystem service provisioning, social, economic and technological aspects) or policies on biodiversity-based agriculture.
+Publication topics include but not limied to: concrete examples of efficient crop polycultures and why they are effective, lessons learned for designing functional crop polycultures; polyculture cropping techniques; barriers and challenges to expanding the adoption of crop polycultures; policy recommendations to facilitate biodiversity-based agriculture.
 Editors reserve the right to reject any publication of a poor quality or not linked to the conference topic, or return it to authors for additional revision.

 Since grant budget only partly covers conference organization costs, we kindly ask you to support our events.
 Recommended donation - 20 dollars or 15 euro.
 To help us to tack your donation, please, inform us by Email: pavlo.ardanov(et)gmail.com